Craig Breslow: 2014

 Breslow began the 2014 season on the disabled list, not making his first appearance until the season's 10th game, and compiled a 5.96 ERA in 60 appearances for the Red Sox.
 His performance contrasted sharply with his 2.82 ERA over the prior six seasons.
-Breslow did save one game in the 2014 season on August 25, 2014, during an extra inning victory over AL East rival Toronto.
+Breslow did save one game in the 2014 season on August 25, 2014, during an extra inning victory over American League East rival Toronto.

 The Red Sox declined his $4 million option, buying him out for $100,000 and making him a free agent.
 The Red Sox were still in a position to re-sign Breslow for less money.
 General manager Ben Cherington said: "He has a lot of good qualities and we have a great relationship with him, so we'll see what happens."

 On September 16, Breslow was named the Red Sox nominee for the 2014 Roberto Clemente Award.

 On December 19, the Red Sox re-signed Breslow to a one-year, $2 million contract.

 2015

 During the 2015 season, Breslow was 0–4 with one save and a 4.15 ERA for Boston in 45 relief appearances, striking out 46 and walking 23 in 65 innings.
+He became a free agent following the season.

 Miami Marlins (2016)

-Breslow signed a minor-league contract with the Miami Marlins on February 12, 2016, with a major league option.
+On February 12, 2016, Breslow signed a minor-league contract with the Miami Marlins.
+He was designated for assignment on May 11, he cleared waivers and was sent outright to Triple-A New Orleans Zephyrs two days later.
 After going 0–2 with a 4.50 ERA in 15 relief appearances, he was released on July 18, 2016, at his request.